Data statements in publications signpost where data directly supporting the publication can be found and under what conditions it can be accessed.

 The University of Liverpool Research Data Management policy also states that publications should include a statement.

-All publications involving data should have a data statement.
-Supplementary files can serve this purpose and in some disciplines are the accepted way of sharing data.
-However, they are not a substitute for sharing datasets via a repository and unless published open access, in most cases copyright rests with the publisher.
+Supplementary files are not a substitute for sharing datasets via a repository and unless published open access, in most cases copyright rests with the publisher.

 When data has been deposited in a trusted research data repository, you simply link to the digital object identifier (DOI) of that dataset in a brief statement.
 If the publisher does not have a specific field in the submission process then the statement should appear on your final draft at the bottom near acknowledgements.

-Statements for alternative scenarios should be used as appropriate indicating that the data:
+Statements for alternative scenarios should be used as appropriate indicating that:

-- Unavailable to due to ethical or other reasons.
+- The data is unavailable to due to ethical or other reasons

 If your research is the secondary analysis of datasets, you should reference these or advise that all are cited appropriately within the article.
 Always cite existing datasets that you have used.